arxenix/tjctf-2016-writeups/time_travel_90_pts.md

         print(data2[ind:ind+100])
 ```

 Although it takes a while to run, it's easier than manually clicking through all those links.
 We soon see that one of the "verification codes" is longer than the rest: `dGpjdGZ7dzFzaF9pX2MwdWxkX3R1cm5fYjRja190MW0zfSAg`.
-We conver t from base 64 to ascii for the flag.
+We convert from base 64 to ascii for the flag.

 ---